Early Childhood Preschool through Kindergarten

 The program provides a healthy environment that nourishes the senses through imaginative play, artistic activity, simple crafts, language, verse, song, puppetry, and storytelling.
 The early childhood teacher’s goal is to create a harmonious environment that is nurturing, ordered, and beautiful and to provide a comfortable transition from home life to school life.
 Play is the work of childhood.

-Taught by Waldorf teachers specifically trained in Waldorf early childhood education, our programs nurture and protect the young child’s sense of wonder and imagination.
+Taught by Waldorf teachers specifically trained in Waldorf and Lifeways early childhood education, our programs nurture and protect the young child’s sense of wonder and imagination.

 Our mixed-aged classrooms are made up of three through six year olds.

 A homelike environment that is carefully prepared for the developmental needs of the young child.
 Warm and inviting, hand crafted toys made of natural materials, encourage children to create, imagine and wonder.

 Belief that imitation of the beautiful, meaningful, and true enables the child to go forward in life with a sense of initiative and purpose.